A vibrant network with a long history

 29 Member Organisations

-Our member organisations and churches represent an ecumenical breadth of Christian traditions in Swedish civil society.
+Our network of churches and faith-based organisations represent an ecumenical breadth of Christian traditions in Swedish civil society.
 Together we change the world.